johnathanjpark/healthcare_sql/README.md

 Building fluency with postgresql using CMS data

 ## Data Source
-Data from the Centers for Meeicare & Medicaid Services (CMS) Hospital General Information dataset.
+Data from the Centers for Medicare & Medicaid Services (CMS) Hospital General Information dataset.

 ## Tech Stack
 - PostgreSQL